damianhakert/damianhakert.github.io/source/posts/2016-11-18-cognitive-logic-talks-migrating-to-gitlab.html.md

 *If your team uses GitLab and is interested in sharing your story, please fill out this [form]( https://docs.google.com/a/gitlab.com/forms/d/1K8ZTS1QvSSPos6mVh1ol8ZyagInYctX3fb9eglzeK70/edit)  and we’ll get in touch!*

 Data analytics startup [Cognitive Logic](http://www.cognitivelogic.com/) helps companies store, share, and examine consumer information without compromising security.
-Engineer Johan Brandhurst thought GitLab's CI and validated merge request capabilities made it the perfect match for Cognitive Logic, leading them to make the switch from one of our competitors.
-I sat down with Johan to learn more about his team, their work, and how GitLab helps.
+I sat down with engineer Johan Brandhurst to learn more about his team, their work, and how GitLab helps.

+Three of our offerings in particular drove Cognitive Logic's decision to switch to GitLab:

+* Validated Merge Requests
+* Easily Configurable CI
+* Easy migration from GitHub

+Johan also told me that his team's biggest challenge with GitLab is that it can be difficult to orchestrate CI between repositories; they're looking forward to being able to chain testing between repositories.

+Read the full conversation below!

 <!-- more -->